onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 We should want to live for others

-Make gold smell again!
-Entropic forces accounting/provenance
-Traceability of benefit - cui bono

 The great decoupling of status - the addition of a dinensionality to status - separating money & claims over real world resources from morality and defining two separate laws while retaining the competitive factor

 We need the competition and ingenious creativity and effort but with less material inequality

 We need to make the case why we explicitly want other groups to do well

-The greatest game theoretic experiment is how quickly nations will realize that this is the future.
-The first will simply become the best in governance at all - and they will demonstrate it and will get pushed higher in status and exposure and expertise in collective optimality
-The game is on

-Identity memetics

 UBI for dummies

 Topologically crowdsourcing the ideal form - the highest form of architecture is memetic - that’s where the highest application of precision and beauty and effort is required

 What is the most beautiful moral architecture?

-What is the point of life?

 The essence of life is expression - the channeling of quantum entropy and aggregating it and shoving it through your complex neurology and produce a decision - our expression of free will is when we do something hard and not in our default mode